-The full report (IRENA, 2014a) provides both this cost curve from a government perspective as well as the cost curves from a business perspective (which includes taxes and the effects of energy markets).
-The cost curve should not be misinterpreted as a series of steps from left to right, in order of cost that can be chosen or not chosen in isolation; rather, there are interactions, and all of these options need to be exercised together to achieve this level of costs and these renewable energy shares.
+Decision makers will be tempted to pick low-cost options, from the left end of the curve, and to skip high-cost options on the right side; but the figure gives a global perspective, and not all options are available everywhere.
+Therefore, the cost curve should not be misinterpreted as a series of steps from left to right, in order of costs that can be chosen or not chosen in isolation; rather, there are interactions, and all of these options need to be exercised together to achieve this level of costs and the indicated renewable energy shares.
 For instance, some options produce savings or improvements in efficiency that help reduce the costs of more expensive options below those that would exist otherwise.
-Only when all of these options are pursued simultaneously can the share of renewables in TFEC be doubled by 2030 at the costs presented.